BBj-Plugins/BBjImageManager/README.md

  ### Mooving the images
 You can drag one image on to another one and they will switch places.
 Also they are little seperators between each button.
 You can drag images on to them.
 This will cause the image to go between the two images the seperator was located.
-Here an example
+Here is an example:
 ![ImageManagerExampleInsert1](https://raw.githubusercontent.com/BBj-Plugins/ImageManager/master/docs/screenshots/ImageManagerExampleInsert1.jpg)
 ![ImageManagerExampleInsert2](https://raw.githubusercontent.com/BBj-Plugins/ImageManager/master/docs/screenshots/ImageManagerExampleInsert2.jpg)